-8 specialized AI tools like ChatGPT built for research
+8 AI tools like ChatGPT built for research

 ChatGPT can help with early brainstorming or discovering papers, but it’s not built for academic research.